Topic-specific policies

 The scope is to “specify requirements and provide guidance for bodies providing audit and certification of an information security management system (ISMS), in addition to the requirements contained within ISO/IEC 17021 and ISO/IEC 27001.
 It is primarily intended to support the accreditation of certification bodies providing ISMS certification.”

 Any properly-accredited body providing ISO/IEC 27001 certificates must fulfill the requirements in ISO/IEC 27006 plus ISO/IEC 17021-1 and ISO 19011 in terms of their competence, suitability and reliability to perform their work properly.
 This is necessary to ensure that issued ISO/IEC 27001 certificates are meaningful, and truly indicate that the organisation has fully satisfied the requirements of ISO/IEC 27001.
-If literally anyone were able to issue certificates without necessarily following the certification processes specified in this standard, even substantially non-conformant organisations could conceivably buy their ISMS certificates or simply ‘self-certify’ (assert rather than demonstrate conformity), discrediting the whole certification structure.
+Since literally anyone can issue certificates without necessarily following the certification processes specified in this standard, even substantially non-conformant organisations could conceivably buy their ISMS certificates or simply ‘self-certify’ (assert rather than demonstrate conformity), discrediting the whole certification structure.

 Content